The12thAstronaut/SUITS-2021/README.md

 "You miss 100% of the shots you don't take" - Wayne Gretzky - Michael Scott - Jaime Vives

+"If you think you can do a thing or think you can't do a thing, you're right." - Henry Ford

 [//]: # ("Oh YOU are NA NA? - Lucas aka Wong Yukhei, Wong Xuxi ca. 2018.)